xlang-ai/batch-prompting/README.md

 ```
 Users can create the `transform` and `extract` classes to customize the prompt generation and answer extraction process.
 Prompt file can be replaced or specified according to the user's need.
+The default model(engine) is Codex(code-davinci-002).
+You can change to other models by specifying the `engine` parameter.

 ### Run experiments
 To run experiments, you can specify the experiment name and other meta configs in command line under `scripts/` directory.